-However, military service intervened, and Ludvigsen was dispatched to Germany in 1958.
-Today he says, "The net effect of my peculiar education, a combination of mechanical engineering and styling, helped me to talk to industry engineers."
 He already had an entrée in Stuttgart: a few years earlier, he had met Porsche's gearbox specialist Leopold Schmid when the German had been invited to Fuller to examine the possibility of applying synchromesh to Fuller's truck gearboxes.
-As it turned out, Fuller did not go the synchronized route, but Ludvigsen stayed in touch with Schmid for many years, even after the latter left Porsche in the early 1960s.
+As it turned out, Fuller did not go the synchronised route but Ludvigsen stayed in touch with Schmid for many years even after the latter left Porsche in the early sixties.

-Ludvigsen returned to the U.S. in 1959 to take up the editorship of what was to become Car and Driver, but a desire to understand more from the manufacturing perspective saw him go back to GM in 1961, to its PR department.
-After six years of corporate lobbying and press releases, he quit to become a full-time freelance writer.
+Ludvigsen returned to the US in 1959 to take up the editorship of what was to become Car & Driver, but a desire to understand more from the manufacturing perspective saw him go back to GM in 1961 to its PR department.
+After six years of corporate lobbying and press releases he quit to become a full time freelance writer.
+During the subsequent decade, as well as numerous articles and several books, he produced his award winning Mercedes Benz Sports and Racing Cars, an achievement which moved him firmly on to the automotive book publishers' radar.

-During the subsequent decade he wrote numerous articles and several books, as well as his award-winning The Mercedes-Benz Racing Cars, an achievement that moved him firmly onto the radar of automotive book publishers.
-This led to the opportunity to write a history of Porsche.
-The first edition of Excellence Was Expected was a four-year undertaking, after which he returned to corporate PR, first at Fiat North America and then at Ford.
-In 1980, Ford moved him to London, and Ludvigsen would henceforth establish the U.K. as his new home.
-He married and, after leaving Ford in 1983, made use of his by-then very comprehensive auto industry address book to run a successful London-based automotive consultancy until the mid-1990s.
-Thereafter, he resumed his journalism and writing career, which has included many more books, biographies, and, above all, two updated editions of Excellence.
+This led to the opportunity to write a history of Porsche, the first edition of Excellence was Expected, a four year undertaking after which he returned to corporate PR, first at Fiat North America then at Ford.
+In 1980, Dearborn moved him to London and Ludvigsen would henceforth establish the UK as his new home.
+He married again and, after leaving Ford in 1983, he made use of his now very comprehensive auto industry address book to run a successful London-based automotive consultancy until the mid 1990s.
+Thence he resumed his journalism and writing career which has included many more books, biographies and, above all, two further editions of Excellence was Expected.